Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

-but except in the system of differential equations, it is not used.
-We recall that for the index $\kappa^S$ for the small ($S$) component $Q_{\kappa^S}$ we have $\kappa^S=-\kappa^L$ \cite{Rel-book}, Appendix~A. As a result, $P^{KH}_l$, $Q^{KH}_l$ depend only on $l$ and include some relativistic effects.
+i.e. the function (\ref{i1a}), provided that the condition (\ref{i1b}) is fulfilled.
+The second auxiliary function is an averaged small component $Q^{KH}_l(r)$ \cite{MPK}, given by Eq.~(3b) of \cite{MPK}, but except in the system of differential equations, it is not used.
+As a result, $P^{KH}_l$, $Q^{KH}_l$ depend only on $l$ and include some relativistic effects.
 Although this approach has proved being efficient and practical, it has serious drawbacks when applied to heavy elements.
-In particular, Eq.~(\ref{i1b}) is only an approximation, and the averaging for $Q^{KH}_l$ in Eq.~(\ref{i1c}) is a formal procedure, for angular two-spinors $\xi_{-\kappa, m}$, associated with the Dirac small components $Q_{-l}$ and $Q_{l+1}$, have different angular dependencies \cite{Rel-book}, Appendix~A. This is especially true for the $6p_{1/2}$ and $6p_{3/2}$ semicore states of all actinides.
-The problem is a very different radial behavior of $p_{1/2}$ and $p_{3/2}$ at small $r$, and below we consider it in more detail.
-It is well known that for the point nuclear case the Dirac solutions for $|\kappa| = 1$ -- that is, for $s_{1/2}$ and $p_{1/2}$ -- have a singularity at the origin, which is absent for the $p_{3/2}$ radial functions.
-For the finite nuclear case, which is realized in our LAPW version, the singularity disappears ($P/r \sim r^l = r$) but the noticeable difference remains.
+In particular, Eq.~(\ref{i1b}) is {\it an uncontrolled approximation}, and the averaging for $Q^{KH}_l$ in Eq.~(\ref{i1c}) is a formal procedure, for angular two-spinors $\xi_{-\kappa, m}$, associated with the Dirac small components $Q_{-l}$ and $Q_{l+1}$, have different angular dependencies \cite{Rel-book}.